JuliaDynamics/DynamicalBilliards.jl/README.md

 NOTICE: This package does not support collision between particles.
 All particles are considered point-particles for all simulations offered by `DynamicalBilliards.jl`.

-Documentation: coming soon.

-*(all exported names of DynamicalBilliards.jl have detailed docstrings.
-Use `?` when in doubt)*

 ### Installation
-This package is not yet registered.
-Use `Pkg.clone("https://github.com/Datseris/DynamicalBilliards.jl")` in order to install it.
+This package is not yet registered, but it is currently in the registration process.
+Use `Pkg.clone("https://github.com/Datseris/DynamicalBilliards.jl")` in order to install it until this process is complete.